hapax/hapax.github.io/assets/bloch.md

 $$

 But this where the Hopf slicings stop!
-If we try to generalise to systems with more imaginary directions, they fail to form division algebras, so we cannot define the analogues of the circle map.
+If we try to generalise to systems with more imaginary directions, they no longer form division algebras, so the circle map has no analogue.
+The map to three qubit states is particularly subtle and not particularly useful as far as I can tell.
+We'll just stick to two qubits.

 #### Two qubits: phase and entanglement

+We finish by talking about some

 #### References